Economic Growth and Gender Equality: An Analysis Using IMF Data

 GII_data.head()

-freq ref_area indicator unit_mult time_format time_period obs_value pct_change
+freq ref_area indicator unit_mult time_format time_period obs_value country pct_change

 We subset the data frame to keep only the columns we want: